usgs/shakemap/doc_source/manual4_0/tg_verification.rst

 :num:`Figure #verification-test-four`.
 Note that in Test 0004, the conditional mean far from the observations was less than 0.5, whereas, in Test 4b, it is greater than 0.5; this consequence is a result of the greater bias of Test 0004b.
+Similarly, the uncertainty at distance from the observations is slightly less in Test 0004b than in Test 0004 because the two essentially independent observations have reduced the uncertainty of the bias, which lowers the overall uncertainty.

 .. _verification-test-four-b: